-We assume the workload data access interval follows a lognormal distribution with total throughput $l_{\text{blk}}\sum_i 1/\tau_i$ of 200GB/s that is smaller than but reasonably comparable with the host DRAM bandwidth.
-Workload data set contains 1 billion data blocks.
-Hence the data set size is 512GB, 1TB, 2TB, and 4TB when block size is 512B, 1KB, 2KB, and 4KB, respectively.
-Fig.~\ref{fig:casestudy3} shows the simulation results of the minimum DRAM capacity $C_{\text{DRAM}}^{(\text{V})}$ and $C_{\text{DRAM}}^{(\text{O})}$, and the corresponding total DRAM bandwidth usage.
-In Fig.~\ref{fig:casestudy3}(b) and (d), each DRAM bandwidth usage bar contains two components: the top represents the I/O-induced DRAM bandwidth usage for uncached data and the bottom represents the DRAM bandwidth usage for cached data (i.e., (i.e., $2\,\Psi_{d}(T)$) and $2\,\Psi_{c}(T)$ in Eq.~\ref{eq:BDRAM}).
-Several bars (e.g., economics-optimal under normal SSD at 512B on CPU+DDR platform) contain only one component since the corresponding minimum DRAM capacity can already hold the entire data set and hence there are no I/O operations.
-Fig.~\ref{fig:casestudy3} shows a clear inverse relation between the minimum DRAM capacity and the I/O-induced DRAM bandwidth usage: as capacity increases, more blocks remain DRAM-resident, misses fall, and the miss-path traffic term $2\Psi_d(T)$ shrinks.
-With less DRAM, a larger uncached set drives more SSD accesses and higher I/O-induced DRAM bandwidth.
+We assume the workload’s access intervals follow a log-normal distribution with total throughput $l_{\text{blk}}\sum_i 1/\tau_i$ of 200GB/s, comparable to the host DRAM bandwidth.
+The dataset contains one billion blocks, yielding total sizes of 512GB, 1TB, 2TB, and 4TB for block sizes of 512B, 1KB, 2KB, and 4KB, respectively.
+Fig.~\ref{fig:casestudy3} shows the minimum DRAM capacities $C_{\text{DRAM}}^{(\text{V})}$ and $C_{\text{DRAM}}^{(\text{O})}$ and corresponding DRAM bandwidth usage.
+In Fig.~\ref{fig:casestudy3}(b) and (d), each bar shows I/O-induced bandwidth for uncached data (top) and cached data (bottom), corresponding to $2\Psi_d(T)$ and $\Psi_c(T)$ in Eq.~\ref{eq:BDRAM}.
+Some bars, such as the economics-optimal case under normal SSD at 512B on CPU+DDR, contain only one component because the DRAM already holds the full dataset, eliminating I/O traffic.
+Overall, as DRAM capacity increases, more data remain resident, misses decline, and I/O-induced bandwidth drops; with less DRAM, a larger uncached set drives more SSD accesses and higher bandwidth demand.

 On the CPU+DDR platform, whether paired with a normal SSD or a Storage-Next SSD, the break-even interval \(\tau_{\text{be}}\) is consistently longer than \(T_v=\max(T_B,\,T_S)\).
 Consequently, the economics-optimal DRAM capacity is set by \(\tau_{\text{be}}\), not by viability.
 At 512B and 1KB block sizes, \(\tau_{\text{be}}\) is so large that achieving the economics optimum requires caching essentially the entire dataset (about 512GB and 1TB, respectively) in DRAM.
 As block size increases, \(\tau_{\text{be}}\) decreases, so the economics-optimal cache constitutes a smaller fraction of the dataset.
-Because DRAM bandwidth comfortably exceeds the workload bandwidth, we have \(T_v=T_S\); i.e., SSD IOPS, not DRAM bandwidth, determines the minimum DRAM capacity needed for viability.
+Because DRAM bandwidth comfortably exceeds the workload bandwidth, we have \(T_v=T_S\), i.e., SSD IOPS, not DRAM bandwidth, determines the minimum DRAM capacity needed for viability.
 This explains why the viable DRAM capacity is lower with Storage-Next SSDs: their higher IOPS reduce \(T_S\) and therefore the required cache for viability.